-The school keeps a variety of records of incidents of misbehaviour.
-The adult who initially observes or responds to a serious incident of behaviour will complete a Behaviour Incident Report Log (see appendix).
-The Head Teacher keeps a record of any pupil who is suspended for a fixed-term, or who is permanently excluded.
+The school keeps a variety of records of serious incidents of misbehaviour.
+The adult who initially observes or responds to a serious incident of behaviour will log the incident on Arbor on the child's individual profile.
+This is monitored regularly by the Deputy Head.
+The Head Teacher keeps a record of any pupil who is suspended, or who is permanently excluded.